John of Capistrano: Sainthood and feast day

-Eponym
+Eponym of missions

-As a Franciscan reformer preaching simplicity, John became the eponym of two Spanish missions founded by the Franciscan friars in the north of the then-Spanish Americas: Mission San Juan Capistrano in present-day Southern California and Mission San Juan Capistrano just outside the city center of present-day San Antonio in Texas.
+As a Franciscan reformer preaching simplicity, John became the eponym of two Spanish missions founded by the Franciscan friars in the north of the then-Spanish Americas: Mission San Juan Capistrano in present-day San Juan Capistrano, California, and another Mission San Juan Capistrano just outside the city center of present-day San Antonio, Texas.

 Patron saint

 He is the patron saint of military chaplains and jurists.